Common Cardiac Tests

 - Comfort items, such as a blanket or stuffed animal

-- DVD movie, if your child is having an echo.
-DVD players are available in each echo room and can be used during testing.
+- DVD movie if your child is having an echo.
+We have a DVD player in each echo room that you can use during the test.

 When do we get the test results?

-You can expect results from an ECG and an echocardiogram within 48 hours.
-A chest X-ray needs to be interpreted by a radiologist, so it takes longer.
+You can expect results from an echocardiogram and an ECG within 48 to 72 hours.
+A radiologist needs to read a chest X-ray, so those results take longer.
 Results for other tests usually take more time.
-Your provider or clinic nurse will give you a timeline for your child’s test results.
+Your provider or clinic nurse will tell you when to expect your child’s test results.

-Parent tip: Schedule your child's fall sports physical early in the summer so they can get the results in time for school.
-Sometimes follow-up tests are needed.
+Tip for parent or caregiver: Schedule your child’s fall sports physical early in the summer so they can get the results in time for school.
+Sometimes children need time to have follow-up tests.